tari-project/tari/RFC/src/RFC-0140 Syncing and seeding.md

    2. Request a peer list from that peer.
    3. Request information about the most recent chain state (total accumulated work, block height, etc.) from the peer.
 4. Choose the longest chain based on pow.
-5. Download all headers from genesis block up onto [current head](currenthead), an validate the headers as you receive them.
+5. Download all headers from genesis block up onto [current head](currenthead), and validate the headers as you receive them.
 6. Download all blocks from  [pruning horizon](pruninghorizon) up onto [current head](currenthead), if the node is doing a complete sync, the pruninghorizon will just be infinite, which means you will download all blocks ever created.
 7. Validate blocks as if they where just mined and then received, in order of ascending age.